leonardfischer/Kohana-Google-Maps-Module/README.md

 # Kohana-Google Maps Module
 With this module you can easily add a "google map" to your Kohana installation

-The gallery will make use of the following modules:
+The Google Map Module will make use of the following modules:

 * None